aimhubio/aimos/README.md

 - Automations over the data logged

-Aim comes installed with a number of default logging apps:
+AimOS comes installed with a number of default logging apps:

 - Base App - a basic generic log exploration and the logging primitives
 - AI Experiment Tracking App - log and explore your machine learning experiments.
 Includes integrations with the majority of leading ML frameworks.
 - AI Systems Tracing and Debugging Apps - a combination of variety of apps that log from langchain to llamaindex traces all in one place.

-Apart from running the logging apps, Aim comes with explorers and reports.
+Apart from running the logging apps, AimOS comes with explorers and reports.

 - Explorers are advanced logs comparison tools for specific kind of logs - they allow to compare 1000s of sessions of metrics, images, text, audio and other types of data.
-- Reports are embedded knowledge-base that operate with the apps and explorers seamlessly to enable capture the knowledge built on top of the logged  data from the observations through Aim apps and explorers.
+- Reports are embedded knowledge-base that operate with the apps and explorers seamlessly to enable capture the knowledge built on top of the logged  data from the observations through AimOS apps and explorers.

 With the rise of AI Systems and the challenges it brings forward, logging apps are going to be a crucial part of the software.